mayataka/robotoc/README.md

 ## Examples
 Examples are found in `examples` directory.
-The following animations are the solution trajectory of the `idocp::OCPSolver` for a quadruped.
+The following animations are the solution trajectory of the `idocp::OCPSolver` for a quadruped ANYmal.

 - Trotting (`anymal_trotting.cpp`)